Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 1. We calculated differential gene expression on Day 7.
 2. We called p53 ChIP peaks on Day 8.
-3. We used bedtools to get a list of p53 ChIP peaks overlapping genes in control (DSMO) conditions.
+3. Today we used bedtools to get a list of p53 ChIP peaks overlapping genes in control (DSMO) conditions.
-4. We got an equivalent list of p53 ChIP peaks overlapping genes in experimental (Nutlin) conditions.
+4. We also got an equivalent list of p53 ChIP peaks overlapping genes in experimental (Nutlin) conditions.

 All that's left is to do some basic set manipulation here in R and create some figures.